ysugimoto/aws-lambda-image/README.md

 ## NOTICE

-AWS Lambda's runtime supports `node.js 4.3.2`!
-And, this project also support `node.js 4.3.2` at [this branch](https://github.com/ysugimoto/aws-lambda-image/tree/feature/node-4.x)
+This branch is backup of old nodejs runime on `0.10.26`.
+AWS Lambda's now runtime supports `node.js 4.3.2`,  and this project also support `node.js 4.3.2` at master branch.
 If you use new, please use on `4.3.2` runtime.

 ### Requirements